AstarNetwork/astar-docs/docs/learn/glossary.md

  ### Data Availability

-Often abbreviated to DA, Data Availability refers to a component of modular blockchains that handles off-chain storage of ephemeral-type data that is referenced rarely, though for which availability needs to be guaranteed for historical reference and security purposes.
+Often abbreviated to DA, Data Availability refers to a component of modular blockchains that handles offchain storage of ephemeral-type data that is referenced rarely, though for which availability needs to be guaranteed for historical reference and security purposes.
 Data Availability systems are highly specialized to provide resilient data storage for sovereign rollups and layer 1 networks.

  ### EVM
  Short for Ethereum Virtual Machine.
 A software environment that executes smart contracts on the Ethereum compatible blockchain networks.